MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Introduction

+In this paper, we propose \textbf{MMR-GRPO} to promote exploration in GRPO-style RL and accelerate model convergence, where ``MMR'' refers to ``Maximal Marginal Relevance'', a classic technique used for re-ranking search results to reduce redundancy.
+Similarly, MMR-GRPO will reweight rewards of completions in each group by balancing completion quality with diversity to reduce redundancy among completions.

+The rationale is that redundant or similar completions, if repeatedly used to train a model, will slow down model convergence in GRPO style RL.
+As a model is trained on its own generated completions in GRPO style RL, if a model keeps generating the same completion or highly overlapped completions, this shows that such completions align well with its current policy, then, training repeatedly with such highly redundant completions will create an ``exploitation trap'' and overly bias the model toward its current policy, limiting exploration of RL and slowing model convergence.
+Therefore, we strive to reduce redundancy within each group of completions to prevent ``exploitation trap'', balance exploitation and exploration, and achieve faster convergence.
+A similar effect is observed in deep RL, where diversity-based experience replay accelerates learning over redundant sampling~\cite{zhao2025efficientdiversitybasedexperiencereplay}.

-In this work, we propose \textbf{MMR-GRPO}, a training-efficient approach that leverages Maximal Marginal Relevance (MMR) \cite{10.1145/290941.291025} to reweigh rewards based on completion diversity.
-Our key insight draws from information retrieval: just as search engines benefit from diversifying results to avoid redundant information, RL training can accelerate learning by emphasizing diverse solution strategies.
-When multiple completions for a prompt are semantically similar—expressing the same reasoning path with minor variations—they provide limited marginal learning signal beyond the first instance.
-Conversely, diverse completions expose the model to varied problem-solving approaches, accelerating exploration of the solution space and enabling faster convergence to robust policies.
-As illustrated by Figure \ref{fig:intro}, MMR-GRPO reweighs rewards during advantage computation by penalizing completions that are semantically similar to higher-rewarded solutions already selected.
-We compute sentence embeddings for all completions and apply a greedy MMR selection procedure that balances reward quality with diversity.
-Critically, we introduce a parameter-free adaptive mechanism where the diversity-relevance trade-off $\lambda$ is automatically determined by the standard deviation of rewards within each group: when rewards are tightly concentrated, diversity is prioritized to encourage exploration; when rewards are spread, quality is emphasized.
+As illustrated by Figure \ref{fig:intro}, MMR-GRPO reweighs rewards during advantage computation by penalizing completions that are semantically similar to higher-rewarded completions already being selected.
+More concretely, we compute sentence embeddings for all completions and apply a greedy MMR selection procedure that iteratively selects the next completion with the highest adjusted reward, adjusted based on its maximal semantic similarity with the already selected completions.

+Further, we introduce a parameter-free adaptive mechanism where the diversity-quality trade-off $\lambda$ is automatically determined by the standard deviation of completion rewards within each group: when rewards are tightly concentrated, diversity is prioritized to encourage exploration; when rewards are spread, quality is emphasized.
 This eliminates manual hyperparameter tuning while maintaining effectiveness across different model scales and training regimes.